Gongs and Honours

 TV TIMES AWARDS

-The TVT Awards launched in 1969, and right from the start Noele Gordon featured in the Top Ten personalities list.
-She went on to win several awards, including at one point taking away three gongs in one year alone.
+The TVT Awards launched in 1969, and right from the start, Noele Gordon was featured in the Top Ten personalities list and in that first year she was the only women to feature in the top ten.
+She went on to win sixteen TV Times awards in total – including taking away three gongs in one year alone.

-Awards given to her by TV Times magazine, that throughout the 1970s and 80s were televised by ITV, included Most Compulsive TV Character, Most Popular ITV Personality and Best Actress.
+Awards given to her by TV Times magazine, which throughout the 1970s and 80s were televised by ITV, included Most Compulsive TV Character, Most Popular ITV Personality and Best Actress.

 In 1975 to mark the massive number of awards Noele had been bestowed over the previous six years she was honoured to be given the first Gold TV Times Award.
 The only other TVT winner to be issued one was fellow ATV performer Des O’Connor, who also dominated the gong show for several years.